amisini/game-of-life/README.md

-game-of-life
+Game of life
 ============

-Game of life in perl
+Game of life in perl.